Marketin-AS/sanity-ui-components/README.md

 # Sanity UI Components

-> Versjon 1.0.0 <br />
+> Version 1.0.0 <br />
-> Utviklet av Daniel Martinsen, for Marketin AS
+> Developed by Daniel Martinsen at Marketin AS

-Kan benyttes i alle web-applikasjoner, men er designet for bruk med Sanity IO.
-Hver komponent har en egen mappe som innholder en index.js fil, style.scss og schema.js.
+Can be used in all web applications, but is designed for use with Sanity IO.
+Each component has its own folder that contains an index.js file, style.scss and schema.js.

+## Required dependencies

+- @sanity/block-content-to-react (min. v3.0.0.)
+- sass (min. v1.44.0)
+- react-hook-form (min. v7.22.5)